Last Updated on 2022-07-08 by Joop Beris

 4. Atheists cannot prove what will happen when we die

-Actually, this sounds more like a job for someone with a medical degree.
+Is this author(s?) even trying?
+This sounds more like a job for someone with a medical degree.
 The process of what happens when we die, is fairly well understood.
 The body begins to shut down, organs fail due to lack of oxygen and nutrients and eventually all brain activity ceases.
 We’re dead.
 It’s what happens after we die where things become interesting, or not.
 No one has any proof of what happens after we die.
 No, the Bible doesn’t count as proof.
 This is simply an argument from ignorance.

 Thing 4: dismissed